-Mark a spot on the top of the outside shell of the differential housing as shown in Figure 7.
+Depending on the housing type, mark a spot on the differential housing, as shown in Figure 13.

-- Cover the drive pinion and axle tube areas with a rag to protect them from metal filings. - Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill. - Tap the hole from the outside using a $\frac{1}{4}$ " NPT pipe tap. - Remove any sharp edges from the hole that may chip-off and fall into the housing. - Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+- Cover the drive pinion and axle tube areas with a rag to protect them from metal filings. - Drill through the housing square to the outside surface using an 11.2mm [7/16"] drill. - ] Tap the hole from the outside using a 1⁄4" NPT pipe tap. - Remove any sharp edges from the hole that may chip-off and fall into the housing. - Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.

-3.4 Assembling the Seal Housing
+3.6 Assembling the Seal Housing

-3.5 Pre-Load Shimming
+3.7 Pre-Load Shimming

-In order to pre-load the tapered roller bearings in your Air Locker, measurements need to be taken so that a value can be calculated for the shim thickness 'D' in Figure 8.
+In order to pre-load the tapered roller bearings in your Air Locker, measurements need to be taken so that a value can be calculated for the shim thickness 'E' in Figure 14.